Grow Youthful: How to Slow Your Aging and Enjoy Extraordinary Health

 DMSO is cheap, cannot be patented, and has many healing and therapeutic properties.
 You can apply it to the skin or take it orally with water or juice.
 Qualified health practitioners can also inject it intravenously or intramuscularly.

 I regard DMSO as both a tonic and a remedy.
 It is probably an anti-ageing supplement, although there is little research to support this.
-Several elderly athletes use DMSO as a supplement as it assists with their endurance ability.
+I know of several elderly athletes who use DMSO as a supplement as it assists with their endurance ability.

 DMSO properties